-The organizers, on behalf of the Italian Zeolites Association and Interdivisional Catalysis Group, extend a cordial invitation to all colleagues in the field of catalysis, zeolites and ordered porous materials to attend the AIZ 2019 Congress (XVI National Congress of Zeolites Science and Technology) joint with the 8th Czech-Italian-Spanish Conference on Molecular Sieves and Catalysis, and with the GIC 2019 Congress (XXII National Congress of Catalysis) which will be held from 11th to 14th June, 2019 in Amantea (CS), Italy.
+The organizers, on behalf of the Italian Zeolites Association and Interdivisional Catalysis Group, extend a cordial invitation to all colleagues in the field of catalysis, zeolites and ordered porous materials to attend the AIZ 2019 Congress (XVI National Congress of Zeolites Science and Technology) joint with the 8th Czech-Italian-Spanish Conference on Molecular Sieves and Catalysis, and with the GIC 2019 Congress (XXI National Congress of Catalysis) which will be held from 11th to 14th June, 2019 in Amantea (CS), Italy.

 The AIZ-CIS-GIC Jointly Meeting 2019 will honor a great Italian Scientist, Dr. Giuseppe Bellussi (Senior Vice President R&D Energy Transition Program in the Development, Operations & Technology division of the Eni Company) who gave a fundamental contribution in the field of Zeolite Science and Technology.